Blip-to-scan ratio: Radar basics

 Classic radars measure range by timing the delay between sending and receiving pulses of radio signals, and determine the angular location by the mechanical position of the antenna at the instant the signal is received.
 To scan the entire sky, the antenna is rotated around its vertical axis.
 The returned signal is displayed on a circular cathode ray tube that produces dots at the same angle as the antenna and displaced from the center by the time delay.
 The result is a two-dimensional re-creation of the airspace around the antenna.
 Such a display is called a Plan Position Indicator, usually simply a "PPI".

 These dots are known as blips.
-Under optimal conditions, every pulse sent out by the radar will be returned and cause a blip to be displayed on the screen.
+Under optimal conditions, every pulse sent out by the radar will be returned from a detected object and cause a blip to be displayed on the screen.
 Larger objects return stronger signals and therefore produce brighter blips.
 Slower aircraft also produce brighter blips because many returns are drawn at approximately the same location on the display, "adding up".

 On Cold War era radar displays, the phosphor coatings on the CRTs were mixed so that they would have a half-life on the order of the rotational speed of the antenna.
 This meant that the display would show the latest returns from a given object as a bright blip, and older ones as somewhat dimmer blips, as they faded.
 One might expect three or four such blips on the display, depending on the scanning speed of the antenna.
 The operator could easily determine the direction of travel, from the dimmest to brightest blip.